Daku Balay: Vision and context

+Interior and exterior design

-The sheer size and volume of concrete that make up Daku Balay may be impressive for a residential abode.
-But more impressive are the details in the exterior and interior of the house that the Villanueva patriarch personally chose and designed.
-He hired the best local artisans from Negros and neighboring islands to execute and install his vision.
+Details in the exterior and interior of the house that the Villanueva patriarch personally chose and designed.
+He hired local artisans from Negros and neighboring islands to execute and install his vision.
 The intricate stonework of the hallway floors and venetian finish of the concrete walls were laid by pattern and colors, separated by copper sidings.
 Visitors are greeted at the front entrance by three perfectly interlinked spheres depicting the olympic universality of man, and the melding of the past, present and future.
 At the back entrance, guests who are dropped off from motorcars during rain are greeted by two grinning snake heads whose body gracefully curve up to form the sides of the foyer.
 The wood floors of the living room, chosen by color and natural grain from at least seven different Philippine hardwoods, are laid out in classical art deco patterns and symbols, as are the solid molave hardwood doors to all the rooms, each one carved with delicate art deco design and quilted carvings.
 The sweeping staircase to the third floor is dramatic and carefully measured for the last step to end in "oro" at each landing (oro, plata, mata count for steps is a Hispanic/Filipino feng-shui practice).

+Glass

 The handpainted glass with native Philippine scenes and modernist European figures adorn the rooms and bathrooms.
 On the second floor foyer, a steel oval viewing deck like on a cruise ship allows a peek at visitors arriving on the ground floor on their way to the formal living room or sala.
 On the wall next to the viewing "ship deck/hole" is an elaborate vista in bas relief depicting the patriarch's idealized world of a successful and bountiful land as a reward for the hardworking robust-looking farmer depicted on his favorite beast of burden, the carabao, surrounded by healthy looking women carrying the harvest leading to a cornucopia from the land.
 Relaxation from hard work is also included in this intricate vista depicted by a native man playing a harana (serenade) on the guitar.

+Top floor

 The jewel of the home is on the top floor, where Don Generoso laid out in intricate details his love for animals by casting them permanently on the floor and walls throughout the 6-meter ceilinged recreation room.
 Originally the Billiard Room, the patriarch entertained friends and family in this sun-filled chamber which opens to its own deck with tall steel-cased windows that allowed the breeze to flow freely and cool the room.
 The articulated metal sculpture of the Spider and the Fly (giving this room its nickname "the spider and fly room") on the highest peak of the ceiling is in its original state today and provides the highlight of Don Generoso's whimsical dedication to depict folk tales in his modern abode.